eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 		each element in the cell array to each field of the struct;
 		in the cell array, each element in the cell array is delimited/delineated by a comma (or white space).
+	Also, from personal experimentation in [h-structures.m](https://github.com/eda-ricercatore/gulyas-scripts/blob/master/sandbox/gnu-octave/h-structures.m), the cardinality/dimension of cell arrays in each field should match; if there is only one value for a field, while the other fields have multiple values, that value is repeated *n* times (dimensionality of the cell array); else, an error is called when the dimensionality of this cell array does not match the dimensionalities of the other cell arrays.

 Use the function `isstruct(x)` to determine if `x` is a structure
 	(or structure array).